- Foreign Account Reporting Requirement

-U.S. citizens and residents with a financial interest in or signature or other authority over any foreign financial account need to report that relationship by fling FinCEN Form 114 by April 18, 2017 if the aggregate value of the accounts exceeds $10,000 at any time during the year.
+U.S. citizens and residents with a financial interest in or signature or other authority over any foreign financial account need to report that relationship by filing FinCEN Form 114 if the aggregate value of the accounts exceeds $10,000 at any time during the year.
 The due for 2018’s report was April 15, 2019, with an automatic 6-month extension to October 15, 2019.
 Failure to file can result in draconian penalties.
 Form 114 is filed electronically with the Treasury Department’s Financial Crimes Enforcement Network (FinCEN) BSA E-Filing System and not as part of the individual’s income tax filing with the IRS.

 Keep in mind that “financial account” includes securities, brokerage, savings, checking, deposit, time deposit, or other accounts at a financial institution.
 Commodity futures and options accounts, mutual funds, and even non-monetary assets such as gold are also included.
 It becomes a “foreign financial account” if the financial institution is located in a foreign country.
 If you own shares of a foreign stock or a mutual fund that invests in foreign stocks, and the stock or fund is held in an account at a financial institution or brokerage located in the U.S., this is not considered a foreign financial account, and the FBAR rules don’t apply to it.
 An account maintained with the branch of a foreign bank physically located in the U.S. also is not a foreign financial account.

 You may have an FBAR requirement and not even realize it.
-For instance, perhaps you have relatives residing in a foreign county and they have put you on their bank account in case something happens to them.
-If the value of the account exceeds $10,000 at any time during the year, you will need to file the FBAR.
+For instance, perhaps you have relatives residing in a foreign county and they have put you on their bank accounts in case something happens to them.
+If the combined value of those accounts exceeds $10,000 at any time during the year, you will need to file the FBAR.
 Or if you are gambling on the Internet, that online casino may be located in a foreign country, and if your account exceeds the $10,000 limit at any time during the year, you will have an FBAR reporting requirement.